I grew up on the peninsula.

 What’s does the future of the region look like?

-This is a question that I strike a lot from residents and I am hearing concerns about the future of the maintenance and streetscapes throughout our region.
-To be realistic I think we need to look at increasing the maintenance of our streetscapes across the region.
+This is a question that I strike a lot from residents and I am hearing the concerns about the future throughout our region.

-Over the next four years of Council there will be some pretty significant growth in the region.
-Along with that will come the need to fill in some of the gaps in things like public transport links.
+There will be continue to be some pretty significant growth in the region.
+Along with that comes the need to fill in some of the neglected gaps in things like public transport links.
 Improving the road network to work without the need for more traffic lights will be a priority.

 It is really important to keep supporting the still emerging community organisations which are the real life blood of the community for decades to come.
-Getting more community facilities rolled out.
-Over the next four years we can further grow our region as a positive, vibrant and exciting centre.
+Getting more community facilities rolled out we can further grow our region as a positive, vibrant and exciting centre.